 Are there storage lockers near Manhattan Cruise Terminal?

 Yes, there are storage lockers and many other luggage drop off points in the Manhattan Cruise Terminal area.
-Bounce has multiple luggage storage locations nearby Manhattan Cruise Terminal and in the broader New York area where you can conveniently store your luggage with full security and the $5,000 safekeeping gurantee.
+Bounce has multiple luggage storage locations nearby Manhattan Cruise Terminal and in the broader New York area where you can conveniently store your luggage with full security and the $10,000 safekeeping guarantee.

 Where are the best restaurants near Manhattan Cruise Terminal?

-The most popular restaurants to visit when near Manhattan Cruise Terminal are The Loeb Boathouse, Totto Ramen, and Barney Greengrass.
+The most popular restaurants to visit when near Manhattan Cruise Terminal are Atlantic Center, Eataly Flatiron, and Joe's Pizza.